no-I-ra/bg3_fbx_importer/README.md

 * Option to remove a suffix and/or prefix to the fbx file name.
 * Imports animation keys if `Is animation` is checked.
 * Add an armature modifier on ears and weight them to the Head_M bone.
-* Can import several FBX files at once by selected them.
+* Can import several FBX files at once.

 ## Installing